Nourish - 9 Natural Remedies to Help a Sinus Infection (Sinusitis)

 Even more frustrating is that your viral sinus infection can actually develop into a bacterial sinus infection in some cases – groan.
 This often occurs when the bacteria in the fluid-filled sinus pockets multiplies.

-Signs that your viral sinus infection has developed into a bacterial sinus infection is a clear increase in the severity of symptoms, such as increased congestion or nasal discharge (that is thick, dark, and/or greenish-yellowish) and more severe facial pain.
+Signs that your viral sinus infection has developed into a bacterial sinus infection is a clear increase in the severity of symptoms.
+For example, increased congestion or nasal discharge (that is thick, dark, and/or greenish-yellowish) and more severe facial pain.

 It’s also good to note that the main noticeable difference between viral and bacterial sinus infections is that the bacterial variety typically lasts longer than 10 days.